andy0130tw/learnmode-client/README.md

 Version
 ------
-v1.34
+v1.40
+The project is used only as a repo to save and compare code, not a copy from the live demo.

 Description
 ------
  1. The JavaScript code is **not** using any JS framework.
  2. I minify the code under Windows.
 If you want to merge and minify the `lm.*.js`, simply execute `/res/js/!merge`.
 After uploading, you can clean the temp files by `/res/js/!clean`.
  3. Before modifying the JS, check the HTML page to make sure you are not using a minified version of JS.
- 4. Please note that **for the production usage, `proxy.php` and `userdata.php`(optional) are required, and you must finish them on your own.** The arguments and source code, however, is not exposed in case some request be forbidden by the offical Learn Mode API.
+ 4. Please note that **for the production usage, `proxy.php`(to allow CORS and sending POST request) and `userdata.php`(allow to save user data in JSON) are required, and you must finish them on your own.** The arguments and source code, however, is not exposed in case some request be forbidden by the offical Learn Mode API.

 Run -- using XAMPP
 ------